 - Moderate Sedation

-Moderate sedation drowsies children, and speech may be unclear.
-They might remain sleepy afterward but can recover quickly under supervision.
+Moderate sedation makes children drowsy, and speech may become unclear.
+They may be sleepy afterward but typically recover quickly under supervision.

 - Deep Sedation (IV Sedation)

-Deep sedation is administered intravenously.
-Children enter a sleep-like state and may respond minimally to stimulation.
-This method is reserved for highly anxious children or complex procedures and always requires monitoring by a qualified anesthesia provider.
+Deep sedation places children in a sleep-like state with minimal response to stimulation.
+It is reserved for highly anxious children, extensive procedures, or special healthcare needs and always requires a qualified anesthesia provider.

 When Is Sedation Needed for Children?